Ecos-platform/sspgen/README.md

 #### Pre-requisites

-Download the [kotlin-compiler](https://github.com/JetBrains/kotlin/releases/tag/v1.4.20) and add the bin folder to PATH.
+Either download the latest [kotlin-compiler](https://github.com/JetBrains/kotlin/releases) and add the bin folder to PATH.

-OR, simply run the script in the context of IntelliJ, which additionally adds script auto completion.
+_OR_, simply run the script in the context of [IntelliJ](https://www.jetbrains.com/idea/), which additionally adds script auto completion.

 ### Example